crgreenwood/kubernetes-the-hard-way/docs/01-prerequisites.md

 # Prerequisites

+## Client

+OSX, Linux and Windows are all supported.
+Windows commands should be run in Powershell.
+Where commands differ between platforms it will be noted.

 ## IBM Cloud Platform

 This tutorial leverages the [IBM Cloud Platform](https://cloud.ibm.com/) to streamline provisioning of the compute infrastructure required to bootstrap a Kubernetes cluster from the ground up.
 [Sign up](https://cloud.ibm.com).
 Note that it is possible to gain up to $1200 credit on new accounts using a quick search in [Google](https://www.google.com/search?q=ibm+cloud+free+credit)